Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Metrics

-\textbf{Coverage and collapse.} We additionally track coverage-related diagnostics, including the fraction of transitions outside the top-$K$ support and the effective support size.
-Here, the support refers to the set of token transitions with non-negligible probability under the oracle transition distribution.
+\textbf{Coverage and collapse.} We track coverage diagnostics such as the fraction of generated transitions outside the high-probability support of $P'$ and the effective support size.
+This support is defined only for evaluation and is distinct from sampler-side nucleus sampling.

-\textbf{External language-model metrics.} We report generative perplexity (GenPPL) and MAUVE using a pretrained $\text{GPT-2 Large}$ model as the evaluator, where lower GenPPL and higher MAUVE are conventionally interpreted as better.
-We treat both as auxiliary diagnostics rather than primary correctness metrics.
+\textbf{External language-model metrics.} We report GenPPL and MAUVE using a pretrained GPT-2 Large evaluator.
+Lower GenPPL and higher MAUVE are conventionally interpreted as better, but we treat them as auxiliary diagnostics rather than primary correctness metrics.